Azure/aaz-dev-tools/src/backend/docs/Docs/readme.md

 The commands in a configuration file organized in hierarchy.

-There are three sections in every commands:
+There are three sections in every command:
 - Argument Section:
   The arguments defined in argument section and grouped by Argument Group.
 - Operation Section: